 In general the leaf analysis results reflect the fertilizer programs.
 Higher mineral content in the Stan/Trans follow the higher levels of nutrients provided by commercial nitrogen, potassium, and zinc fertilizers.
 For the Org, it is difficult to estimate the nutrition provided by the compost applications.
-Lab analysis of the compost shows 1.5% nitrogen that converts to 120 lbs N/acre (4T x 2000 lb x 0.015) applied broadcast per acre.
+Lab analysis of the compost shows 1.5% nitrogen that converts to 120 lb N/acre (4T x 2000lb x 0.015) applied broadcast per acre.
 Soil results show only 9 ppm NO3 level in the root zone and only 2.25% N in the leaves.
-These levels suggest that nitrogen mineralization of the applied compost has been insufficient and in general, nitrogen is not optimal in the Org trees.
+These levels suggest that nitrogen is not optimal in the Org trees.
 The level of zinc is also low in the Org trees.
 Other elements are adequate.
 However, we do expect the amount of available nitrogen to increase as more if the compost is mineralized.
 Compost applications should also improve the potassium and zinc levels.
-Although copper was applied in the dormant spray, the leaf level isn't higher than the Stand where copper was not applied suggesting the copper rate was insufficient to affect tree nutrition.
+Although copper was applied in the dormant spray, the leaf level isn't higher than the Stand where copper was not applied, suggesting the copper rate was insufficient for tree nutrition.
 Stan/Trans tree nutrition also appears a bit low in N and zinc.
 The elevated chloride is likely a result of potassium chloride applications that are omitted in the Org trees.